kartik-venugopal/aural-player/Documentation/NewREADME.md

 ### Project philosophy

 Aural doesn't aim to be perfect or to be the best player out there.
-This is an app that aims to be fun, to incorporate ideas from its community of users, and to incrementally improve over time.
-It wouldn't have made it this far without all the amazing user feedback and bug reports 🙏
+This app is about fun, incorporating ideas from its community of users, and evolving and improving over time.
+It wouldn't have made it this far without all the amazing user feedback, feature requests, and bug reports 🙏

 ## Standout features